The Magnificent Seven (2016 film): Plot

-The next morning, Bogue's army attacks Rose Creek, with most of them quickly getting killed by various traps, explosives, and ambushes prepared by the Seven.
-As the battle rages on, Faraday is wounded by McCann, who is killed by Vasquez; the defensive line collapses, and Robicheaux returns to join the battle, warning the others just as Bogue and his remaining men start firing a Gatling gun from a hill leading into the town, killing many of the townspeople and even their own mercenaries.
+At dawn, Bogue's army attacks Rose Creek.
+A large number are killed by various booby traps and ambushes.
+Faraday is wounded by McCann, who is killed by Vasquez; the defensive line collapses, and Robicheaux returns to join the battle, warning the others of an incoming Gatling gun.
+The gun tears through both the townspeople and Bogue's men alike.
+Outgunned, the Seven evacuate the survivors to the burnt-out church and mount a last stand.

-Realizing they are outgunned, the Seven evacuate the survivors to the burnt-out church and mount a last stand.
-Horne protects a wounded Teddy from gunfire, but is killed by Denali, who is later killed by an enraged Red Harvest.
-Robicheaux and Billy are killed by a second round of gunfire while covering Faraday as he makes a suicidal charge up the hill and destroys the Gatling gun with dynamite, leaving Bogue with only two men left.
-Chisholm confronts them and easily guns down the two remaining mercenaries, before disarming Bogue by blasting the gun out of his hand.
-A wounded Bogue retreats into the church, where Chisholm reveals that his family was lynched in 1867 by ex-Confederate soldiers, who were hired by Bogue to drive homesteaders out of Kansas.
-After imploring Bogue to repent, Chisholm begins to garrote him; Bogue tries to pull a hidden small-caliber, top-break revolver, but Emma shoots him dead.
+Horne protects a wounded Teddy from gunfire, but is killed by Denali.
+Denali then prepares to kill Emma.
+An enraged Red Harvest kills Denali, calling him "a disgrace".
+Robicheaux and Billy are killed by a second round of Gatling gunfire while covering Faraday, who charges up the hill and destroys the gun with dynamite at the cost of his own life.

+Chisholm confronts and guns down the two remaining mercenaries before disarming Bogue.
+A wounded Bogue retreats into the church, where Chisholm reveals that his family was lynched by ex-Confederate soldiers whom Bogue hired to remove homesteaders.
+After imploring Bogue to repent, Chisholm begins to garrote him.
+Bogue tries to draw a hidden revolver, but Emma kills him.

-The townspeople return to Rose Creek and thank Chisholm, Vasquez, and Red Harvest for their service as they ride off.
-Faraday, Robicheaux, Billy, and Horne are buried near the town and honored as heroes.
+The townspeople do return to Rose Creek and thank Chisholm, Vasquez, and Red Harvest for their help as they ride off.
+Faraday, Robicheaux, Billy and Horne are buried near the town and honored as heroes.
 Emma, in voice-over narration, reflects fondly on the noble sacrifice that made them "magnificent".